News

 “It’s going to take all of us to get over this finish line,” said Johnson.
 “And I can tell you, I feel it already that this is going to be a success.”

-The Workforce Housing Solutions Act has two components.
+The Workforce Housing Affordability Act has two components.
 If the initiative makes it on the November ballot and is approved by voters, it would enact an annual parcel tax of $96 per parcel in the city of Santa Cruz.
 According to the text of the measure, “Exemptions would be available to qualifying low-income households, low-income senior households, affordable housing projects, schools, religious institutions and other entities that are otherwise exempt from property taxes.”

 The initiative also includes a real property transfer tax for homes sold at the price of $1.8 million or more.
 The tax increases incrementally from 0.5% to 2%, dependent on the home’s sale price and caps at $200,000.
 The act would include parcel tax exemptions for seniors and low-income homeowners, and real estate transfer tax exemptions for families transferring ownership of property within immediate family.